sam0per/Bioinformatics_pipeline_development_task/README.md

 __3. Analytical performance.__

-A detailed description of each of the three subjects is presented below and it is based on the questions that were given for this assignment.
-Additional points were included to clarify analytical steps and results that might be less accessible to those that are less familiar with DNA sequencing and variant calling.
+This repository contains the scripting files that are necessary for running the pipeline but it does not contain the input data that were given for the assignment.
+The input data should be downloaded and placed in a directory called `Files_needed_for_task` and this directory should be in the same folder as the repository folder (not inside the repository).
+For example, both `Files_needed_for_task` and `Bioinformatics_pipeline_development_task` (the repository folder name) directories can be placed inside a folder called `Assignment_Pipeline_Development`.
 The pipeline was built using [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html), a Python-based workflow management system, and after [cloning](https://help.github.com/en/articles/cloning-a-repository) this repository, the same bioinformatics steps can be performed by typing the following command line codes:

 1. [Install Miniconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)